Antoinehoff/gyacomo/README.md

 # Changelog

 3. HeLaZ 3D
+  3.9 HeLaZ can now evolve electromagnetic fluctuations by solving Ampere equations (benchmarked linearly)

-	3.8 HeLaZ has been benchmarked in shearless CBC with GENE for various gradients values
+	3.8 HeLaZ has been benchmarked for CBC with GENE for various gradients values (see Dimits_fig3.m)

 	3.7 The frequency plane has been transposed from positive kx to positive ky for easier implementation of shear.
 Also added 3D zpinch geometry